 2. best to prune during spring and early summer

-Here are some of the ways on how you can care for your Jade plant indoors,
+Here are some of the ways how you can care for your Jade Plant indoors.

-A fully mature Jade needs at least 4-5 hours of direct sunlight with a room temperature of 65-75 degrees F during the summer and spring.
+A fully mature Jade needs at least 4-6 hours of direct sunlight with a room temperature of 65-75 degrees F during the summer and spring.

-If you live in a place where there is no proper sunlight, it is better to use fluorescent lighting for your Jade plant.
+If you live in a place without proper sunlight, it is better to use fluorescent lighting for your Jade Plant.